SalmonMode/salmonmode.github.io/_posts/2020-12-16-prisoners-dilemma-in-testing.md

 When the programmers are in charge of writing their own, thorough automated checks (and again, this is reference to more than just the unit checks) as part of the work required before sending their changes to code review (instead of having the testers take care of checking things or implementing the automated checks), a few things happen:

-1. The changes are automatically validated, and validated quickly
+1. The changes are automatically verified, and verified quickly
 2. The checks can be repeated and the results reproduced by anyone else, including the CI/CD pipeline, giving the checks themselves additional validity
 3. The changes are forever protected from regressions, because requiring all checks to pass before the changes can be merged in would prevent that
 4. Progress is locked to the rate it can sustainably be verified at